python-caldav/caldav/docs/source/index.rst

 * If one happens to know the URLs, objects like calendars, principals and events can be instantiated without going through the Principal-object of the logged-in user.
+A path, relative URL or full URL should work, but the URL should be without authentication details.

 For convenience, the classes above are also available as :class:`caldav.DAVClient`, :class:`caldav.Principal`,